 If you or a loved one is in need of care for an addiction or mental health condition, you may consider treatment from a rehab facility.
 With a busy life and schedule, the length of inpatient care is important to consider.
 So how long is rehab going to last?

 It depends on a number of factors.
 However, although every person’s treatment needs are different, it’s possible to estimate the length of recovery care.
 The type of treatment you need will influence the time required.
 You can also prepare beforehand to ease your transition and minimize disruption to your life.

 What to Expect

 Your rehab experience will be unique to your specific circumstances.
 What you should expect will depend on your needs.
-At Florida House Experience, we offer specialized treatment for mental health and for addiction.
+At FHE Health, we offer specialized treatment for mental health and for addiction.
 Both programs have similar approaches, but the goals can be very different.

 Mental Health Programs